Welcome from the Tourism Information Service at Cabrera de Mar. This audioguide will show you the highlights of the city.

 Mas Català (Nº12)

 The earliest date recorded for this house is 1294.
 Later, in 1313, a document mentions the Català family as proprietors of a plot of land in the parish of Cabrera.
 The country house we have today was probably erected in the 16th or 17th centuries and it betrays renaissance architectural features together with others which are historicist, gothic and modernist.
 Father Jaume Català, who was a writer and well-known teacher in the Order of the Escolapios, was born in this country house on 3rd January, 1867.
 In 1901, the Ordeig family of the Cabrera textile industry commissioned architect Joaquim Bassegoda i Amigó to refurbish the house.
 Prosperity during the previous century had permitted an extension to the estate, adding a farm and an agricultural store.
 One of the highlights is the vast and splendid enclosed garden in which there is a magnificent hundred-year-old honeyberry tree (the biggest in Cabrera).
 Access to the garden, as we can see, is through two magnificent modernist doorways, one in Jaume I street and the other in the Padre Jaume Català Avenue.
-It is also worth mentioning the washing place, the pergola to the west of the estate and, further up, the romantic pond.
+It is also worth mentioning in this audioguide the washing place, the pergola to the west of the estate and, further up, the romantic pond.

 The Plaza del Pueblo Fountain (Nº13)